|Business Rating:||3.5 / 5|

 To help match rewards with your spending, the Business Gold Card rewards 4 points per dollar in the two categories your business spends the most in each billing cycle, between directly purchased airfare, U.S. restaurants, U.S. gas stations, U.S. shipping purchases and purchases made directly from select U.S. computer hardware, software or cloud solution providers.
 This means if you spend more on U.S. restaurant purchases in one month and more on U.S. gas station purchases the next, you’ll still earn great rewards.
 Plus, you earn 1 point per dollar on the remainder of your purchases.

 Note, the 4-point bonus is capped at $150,000 in total purchases per year, but this is a very high spending cap, and cardholders shouldn’t have much trouble earning a large number of Membership Rewards points at a high rate.

 Fair introductory bonus

-The American Express Business Gold Rewards Card currently offers 35,000 points for spending $5,000 in the first three months of card ownership.
-While this is not the largest bonus the card has ever offered, when you pair this with the bonus points offered on several categories, including gas station and travel expenses, you stand to gain enough in the first few years of ownership to offset the annual fee, especially since the cap is set so high for each bonus category.
+When you pair these perks with the bonus points offered on several categories, including gas station and travel expenses, you stand to gain enough in the first few years of ownership to offset the annual fee, especially since the cap is set so high for each bonus category.

 The Membership Rewards points that you earn with the card are a flexible, valuable currency — you can use points in a variety of ways, including buying gift cards and merchandise, and booking travel on the American Express website.
 You can also transfer points to one of American Express’s 16 partner airlines.